 Where it falls short

-- Edge support is not coil-firm
+- Edge support is softer than a coil perimeter

 Pros & Cons